 CHICAGO – A year into the partnership between the Medical University of South Carolina (MUSC) and Helix, enrollment in the large-scale In Our DNA SC population genomics program is accelerating, though the organizers have a long way to go to achieve a primary goal of making access to precision medicine reflective of the diversity of South Carolina.

-As of Friday, the program had enrolled 17,681 patients, according to Caitlin Allen, a research coordinator for In Our DNA SC.
+As of Friday, the program had enrolled 17,681 patients, according to Caitlin Allen, director of outreach and implementation research for In Our DNA SC.
 That is about 1,100 more than Allen had reported just a week and a half earlier at the American Medical Informatics Association (AMIA) annual symposium in Washington, D.C.
 "We're growing on a daily basis," said Allen, a social and behavioral scientist at MUSC with an interest in precision public health.